 Meniscus tears are extremely common knee injuries.
 The meniscus is a C-shaped piece of tough cartilage located in the knee, that acts as a shock absorber between the shinbone and the thighbone.
 There are two menisci within each knee.
 The meniscus on the inside part of the knee is known as the medial meniscus and the meniscus located on the outside of the knee is referred to as the lateral meniscus.
 A meniscus tear may be the result of an activity that forcefully twists or rotates the knee.
 If the meniscus tears, the knee may lose its ability to remain stable and function effectively.

 While meniscus tears may happen to anyone, they are often caused by playing sports, or a traumatic injury, and most frequently occur when the knee joint is bent and the knee is then twisted.
-Torn menisci are common in athletes, but in some cases this condition may occur in older adults whose cartilage has worn away as a result of many years of wear and tear of the joint.
+Torn menisci are common in athletes, but in some cases this condition may occur in older adults whose cartilage has worn away because of many years of wear and tear of the joint.
 Sports-related meniscal tears often occur along with other knee injuries, such as anterior cruciate ligament, or ACL, tears.

 Causes of a Meniscus Tear